 Service area Performance measure 2015-25 LTP Year 3 Performance measure 2017-18 AP Attainment 2018 Libraries: Council provides community facilities for residents, ratepayers, Number of booking counts for community facilities.
 Target is 380.
 Number of booking counts for community facilities.
 Target is 380.
 Achieved As of 30 June: 1,098 bookings have been made for community facilities. and visitors to access community services including library services.
 Number of visitor counts to Te Takeretanga o Kura-hau-pō, Foxton Library & Service Centre and Shannon Library.
 Target is 650,000 people across all sites annually.
-Takeretanga o Kura-hau-pō, Foxton Library & Service Centre and Shannon As of 30 June: Libraries: Customers have access to a range of current information in both print and digital format.
+Takeretanga o Kura-hau-pō, Foxton Library & Service Centre and Shannon Not achieved As of 30 June: 555,455 people recorded as visited across all sites.
+However the door counter at Te Takeretanga o Kura-hau-pō was broken during November and December and at Shannon Library and Service Centre from November to January.
+All door counters have been replaced.
+The average monthly visitors have been calculated per site and conservatively applied to the months that where the door counters were not operating.
+The revised total after applying these figures is 642,733.
+Libraries: Customers have access to a range of current information in both print and digital format.
 Number of items loaned from the Library across District, including books, magazines etc. Target is 350,000.
 Number of items loaned from the Library across District, including books, magazines etc. Target is 350,000.
 Not achieved As of 30 June 2018: The total number of issues was 289,679.
 This was due a large number of books being pulled from the shelves due to age and lack of issues.
 Next year with an increased budget a more vibrant collection will be available to loan.
 Percent of increase in use of website.
 Target is +>1%.
 Percent of increase in use of website.
 Target is +>1%.
-Not achieved As of 30 June 2018: 2017/18 2016/17 % change Libraries: Customers have access to programmes and initiatives that enhance wellbeing of the District.
+As of 30 June 2018: 2017/18 2016/17 % change Libraries: Customers have access to programmes and initiatives that enhance wellbeing of the District.
 Number of programmes delivered.
 Target is 100.
 Number of programmes delivered.
 Target is 100.
 Achieved As of 30 June 2018: 527 programmes have been delivered.